warte67/alpha_6809/README.md

  boards and supporting circuitry.

- The goal of the target hardware is to realize an Mid-1980's era personal computer based on the Motorola 6809 processor, 12-bit 640x480 graphics, stereo FM synthesis (emulated C64 SID) with WAV support, external storage via USB thumbdrive, and USB peripheral support.
+ The goal of the target hardware is to realize an Mid-1980's era PC built on a single board computer design.
+It will be based on the Motorola 6809 processor, 12-bit 640x480 graphics, stereo FM synthesis with emulated C64 SID and multiple channel digital WAV playback, external storage via USB thumbdrive, and USB peripheral support for modern keyboards, joysticks, and gamepads.
+There will also be a 32-bit GPIO port for future external custom devices.
 Serial Communication for real-time debugging with a development PC will also be supported.

 # -------------------------------------------------------